Tŷ Mawr Country Park: Description

 The country park lies on the banks of the River Dee and its SSSI, within the Vale of Llangollen in the Dee Valley.
 It is situated next to and underneath the stone-built Cefn Viaduct carrying the Shrewsbury to Chester railway line.
 It is situated 5 mi south of Wrexham.
 The park is downstream from Pontcysyllte Aqueduct has been within the boundaries of the buffer zone of the aqueduct's World Heritage Site since 2009, and within the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty since 2011.

 The country park has been accredited with the Green Flag Award annually since 2006.

 The park is connected to the Cefn Mawr Heritage Trail, a longer circular walk, and the Viaduct - Aqueduct Walk.
 It is also located near the Offa's Dyke National Trail and parts of Offa's Dyke on the otherside of the River Dee.

 There is a picnic area with some wooden sculptures which overlooks the viaduct.

 In 2016, the park had 47,000 visitors.
+In July 2024, the country park was awarded the Green Flag Award.

 Farm park

 The country park hosts a "farm park" (a petting zoo situated in an organic working farm), home to various farm animals, such as donkeys, sheep, pigs, goats, chickens, ducks and the two llamas in the park, named Carlos and Pedro who guard the sheep from foxes.
-The park also contains organic wildflower meadows, various wild birds, insects and other wild animals which thrive on the park's land due to the absence of any use of chemicals and pesticides.The park hosts Visitor centre and a Barn Centre which serves as the community centre for the park, used for education, park events, children's birthday parties, or various community or private events.
+The park also contains organic wildflower meadows, various wild birds, insects and other wild animals which thrive on the park's land due to the absence of any use of chemicals and pesticides.

+The park hosts Visitor centre and a Barn Centre which serves as the community centre for the park, used for education, park events, children's birthday parties, or various community or private events.